manngo/ssms-executor-installer/README.md

 An updated version of SSMS is available from [https://github.com/tkwj/ssms-executor](https://github.com/tkwj/ssms-executor) .

-> For now, the above version doest’t work with SSMS 22.
+> For now, the above version doesn’t work with SSMS 22.
 However, the installer here _does_ work.

 When it comes to an updated installer, here it is.